2008 European Cup

 From BR Bullpen

-The 2008 European Cup took place in several phases, a change from prior Cups.
+The 2008 European Cup took place in several phases, a change from prior European Cup tournaments held before.
 Tourneys began on June 17, 2008 in Grosseto, Italy and on June 18 in Regensburg with 16 teams participating.
-The top four from the two tournaments would meet in Barcelona later in the year.
+The top four from the two tournaments would meet in Barcelona, Spain later in the year.
 The CEB Cup and Cup Winners Cup were eliminated in the new format.

 Montepaschi Grosseto (Italy)